How The Gottman Method Can Help Couples

 • You and your partner should be friends in addition to being lovers.
 This will help improve the emotional connection the two of you have.

 • Conflict management.
-You will learn how to deal with conflicts positively.
+You will learn how to manage conflict positively.
 Negative conflict resolution can make the situation worse.

 • Creation of meaning.
 The two of you have a goal, and you will learn how to strive for that goal together.

 The intervention also teaches you how to prevent a relapse in arguing.
-Other goals of the Gottman Method include:
+Other goals of Gottman Method couples therapy include:

 • Ending miscommunication.
 Miscommunication is a big reason why many couples have problems, and the Gottman Method can teach you how to fix that.